 Just 20 metres from the Tasman Sea, Ross Beach Top 10 Holiday Parkhas up-cycled old shipping containers transforming them into a series of funky ‘apartment pods’, where you can drift off at night to the sound of the ocean.

 The 11 container pods are one-off designs with several sizes and accommodation options for couples and families.
 If your kids are old enough to bunk up on their own, there’s even a luxurious 2-person/parents’ pod that comes with a Nespresso machine, fluffy bathrobes and an outdoor bathtub for stargazing.
 For little ones, there’s a playground and pedal carts for them to burn around the park in, or there’s family bike riding on the West Coast Wilderness Trail that starts/finishes 200 metres away.

 There’s plenty of accommodation around the Punakaiki Pancake Rocks, but for a cosy winter stay, the 4-star Ocean View Retreat strikes the right balance between comfort and child-friendly.
 The large, well-appointed rooms offer either beachfront or ocean views and the restaurant offers kids’ favourites alongside finer dining options.
 Check the hotel website for winter specials as children sometimes eat and stay free in the low season.

 What kid doesn't want to stay in a tree house?
 Rainforest Retreat in Franz Josef offers self-contained tree-hut style apartments built on stilts to maximise their rainforest setting.
 These aren’t the tree houses of your youth — more like luxury hideaways in the canopy, complete with comfy king beds, espresso machines and large outdoor decks with private hot tubs to make the most of the southern dark skies on a chilly winter’s night.
-There’s also budget-friendly motel rooms and cosy cottages nestled amongst the trees.
+There are also budget-friendly motel rooms, cosy cottages and camp sites nestled amongst the trees.